vaidyaprasad84/NLP/Kaggle_Disaster_Tweets/README.md

 From a high level POV, I have divide my approaches into various sections:

-* Word embeddings based approach
+* Word Embeddings
   * Testing various word embeddings such as count vectorizer, binary vectorizer, TF-IDF, word2vec, doc2vec, GLove
   * using classifications algorithms to classify them into different buckets.

-* Utlizing various transformers encoder models into three ways
+* Transformers (BERT, BART)
+ * Using pre-trained various transformer
+ * Fine tuning the entire transformer model architecture on Tweet data
+ * Fine tuning only the classification head of the transfomer models